archivesunleashed/archivesunleashed.org/content/aut/index.md

 ### Test the Archives Unleashed Toolkit

-Type `:p` at the scala prompt and go into paste mode.
+Type `:paste` at the scala prompt and go into paste mode.

 Type or paste the following: